 About

-My artistic practice explores the immigrant experience, both intimately and within a broader social context.
-As an immigrant myself, I understand the power of visual language to transcend linguistic barriers, offering others a means to navigate and express their own journeys.
-Since 1989, my work has evolved through a dual practice of painting and sculptural textile dressmaking.
-Currently, I am developing a new series of dresses for my upcoming retrospective exhibition in 2026, marking the 40th anniversary of my immigration.
+My art explores the immigrant experience—both intimately and within a broader social context.
+As an immigrant myself, I believe in the power of visual language to transcend words and help others tell their stories.
+Since 1989, I’ve worked in painting and sculptural textile dressmaking, and I’m now creating for a retrospective marking the 40th anniversary of my immigration.

-Currently, I continue my work in cultural mediation while creating new art from my studio in the Laurentians, Quebec.
+Currently, I work and create new art from my studio in the Laurentians, Quebec.

 My journey